-We are a clinical stage biotechnology company leading the field of redosable gene delivery.
+We are a biotechnology company focused on developing and commercializing genetic medicines for patients with rare diseases.
 Using our patented platform that is based on engineered HSV-1, we create vectors that efficiently deliver therapeutic transgenes to cells of interest in multiple organ systems.
 The cell's own machinery then transcribes and translates the encoded effector to treat or prevent disease.
 We formulate our vectors for non-invasive or minimally invasive routes of administration at a healthcare professional's office or potentially in the patient's home by a healthcare professional.
 Our goal is to develop easy-to-use medicines to dramatically improve the lives of patients living with rare diseases and chronic conditions.
 Our innovative technology platform is supported by in-house, commercial scale cGMP manufacturing capabilities.